 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-The author summarizes new information on management of patients with asymptomatic carotid bruits.
+The author summarizes new information on the management of patients with asymptomatic carotid bruits.
 Information regarding risk stratification for patients with asymptomatic carotid stenosis is presented.
-The recommendation against screening for asymptomatic carotid stenosis is provided.
 Comparative data on carotid endarterectomy and stenting are also provided.
-Finally, clinical trials that are in progress for asymptomatic carotid stenosis are described.

-• Asymptomatic carotid stenosis is present in 4% to 6% of subjects age 65 years and older.
+• Asymptomatic carotid stenosis is present in 4% to 6% of subjects aged 65 years and older.

 • Asymptomatic carotid stenosis increases the stroke risk to a slight degree, but the risk is much lower compared to symptomatic patients.

 • The utility of carotid endarterectomy or carotid stenting versus intensive medical therapy is the subject of ongoing trials.

 • Intensive medical therapy is needed for all patients with carotid stenosis.